daoyuan14/2022-12-prepo/README.md

 # Overview

+🚨 The contracts for this contest can be found here: https://github.com/prepo-io/prepo-monorepo/tree/feat/2022-12-prepo

 This audit covers the entirety of PrePO's pre-IPO/ICO markets product.

-🚨 Contracts can be found [here]( https://github.com/prepo-io/prepo-monorepo/tree/feat/2022-12-prepo).

 # Scope